 I am drawn to farms, to water and to the sea.
 I love to paint shorelines, rocks, hidden cottages, distant islands, broad skies, and the untidy bits of nature.
 I seek to explore the colours, textures and patterns in old boats, harbours, fishing and farming industrial junk.
 I also find it hard to resist sunsets!

 I sometimes work from pastel drawings produced on site, often backed up by photographs, and, more recently, from iPad drawings.
 The source medium unintentionally influences my approach and technique.
 This accounts for the stylistic differences from one painting to another”.

-Wylie exhibits in a variety of independent galleries across Scotland.
-He is a member of Paisley Art Institute and contributes regularly to the annual exhibition, one of the largest of its kind outside Glasgow or Edinburgh, where he has been awarded prizes on two occasions.
-He is also a member of a co-operative of established painters, The Glasgow Group, which was established in 1957 and is the oldest artists' co-operative group in Scotland.
+Wylie exhibits continually in a variety of independent galleries across Scotland.
+He is a member of Paisley Art Institute and contributes regularly to the annual exhibition, where he has been awarded prizes on three occasions.

 AWARDS1998 Judge’s prize, Paisley Art Institute 1999 Visitors’ prize, Eglinton Open Art Exhibition, Irvine2002 Miller’s Creativity Prize, Paisley Art Institute 2009 Willa Reivie Award, Save the Children, Maclaurin Gallery, Ayr 2014 Art Forum Award, Paisley Art Institute